 The first plan of action is to determine your borrowing capacity and calculate how much you need for a down payment.
 There are a number of different types of home mortgages and down payment requirements.
 In many cases, a 20% deposit is not required.
-Toll Brothers’ subsidiary, TBI Mortgage Company, can help figure out exactly how much you need to save for your dream home.
+Toll Brothers’ subsidiary, Toll Brothers Mortgage, can help figure out exactly how much you need to save for your dream home.

 Plan your budget